 Steps are being taken by various agencies to permit more meat exports to Australia and it is hoped this may resume in the near future.
 A lot will also depends on any free trade agreements post Brexit – the Australian Primer Minister has made some positive comments, although it remains to be seen if this results in any action.

 There are relatively few vets who are active in the export certification field and it is important to choose someone who has experience with the system for Australia.
 At Amivet Exports we are more than happy to work with clients to offer a ‘tailor made’ service.
 Some companies already export and just need us to inspect the goods and sign the paperwork when needed; others are new to exporting and require a lot more guidance and help through the process.

-We travel extensively throughout the UK and aim to be as flexible as possible.
+We have a team of nearly 100 OVs and CSOs and travel extensively throughout the UK and aim to be as flexible as possible.
 You will also get a named contact, so you will get a familiar contact that can get to know and understand your business.
 For further information and a free, informal discussion about your export requirements, including what products you may need an EHC for, please contact us.